+However, make sure to observe such instances.
+Once these occasional slumps stretch to days, weeks, and even months, there must be something serious going on.
 For one, serious mental health conditions can cause this feeling.
-If it’s the case, it can take a negative toll on our lives and how we connect with people around us.
+If it’s the case, it can take negative feedback on our lives and how we connect with the people around us.

 Is motivational enhancement therapy evidence-based?

-Why is behavior change so difficult?
+Why is behavior change (such as in drug abuse) so difficult?

 Changing one’s behavior is difficult but not entirely impossible.
 One of the main reasons why many people tend to resist change is because they have been accustomed to one habit or lifestyle for so long that they see change as a potential threat or harm to what they are used to.
 The unfamiliarity change brings scares them.

 Using your voice to influence and motivate others should be put to fair use, especially in motivational enhancement therapy.
 Insight therapy professionals also suggest that to inspire others and express empathy, you should be able to empower them.
 Empowering others starts by empowering yourself first.
 Just like how loving others begin when you love yourself first.